extratone/bilge/notes/Notes-Regarding the iPad Professional.md

 - You will definitely experience *weekly* (at least) connectivity issues with the keyboard/keypad, but probably less than a reasonable person would assume from such a fundamentally grafted-on prosthetic.
 - The absolute necessity of the `⌘W` Close Window command.
 - [Apple's Fucking iPad Keyboards Page](https://www.apple.com/ipad-keyboards/)
+- you'll never be able to comprehend what the hell I'm talking about... you'll never be even remotely near *my level* ... until you've experienced using a $2500, 11000 mAH-equipped tablet computer as a flashlight in an actual position of navigational necessity.

 ---